A Perspective on Time towards Wireless 6G: Putting the Prior Art within the Statistical Framework

 \subsection{Latency}

-Latency, also known as delay, is perhaps the simplest and oldest metric used to measure timing in networks, and it captures the time that a packet spends in the network.
+Latency, also known as delay, is perhaps the simplest and oldest metric used to measure timing in networks; it captures the time that a packet spends in the network.
 Latency is measured with respect to an event that happened in the past and it characterizes packets.
-In our framework, it is an example of a past timing reference: the latency timer starts when the packet is transmitted and stops when the packet is received.
+In our framework, it is an example of a past timing reference: the latency timer starts when the packet is transmitted by a given layer in the protocol stack and stops when the packet arrives to the same layer at the destination.
 A closely related metric is the \gls{rtt}, which represents the latency over both sides of the connection, from the moment the packet is sent to when the transmitter receives the related acknowledgment.
 Latency has been studied extensively in different system setups, both theoretical and practical.
 An exhaustive literature review on the topic is outside the scope of this work, but we will list some relevant works and refer the reader to existing surveys for a deeper examination~\cite{briscoe2014reducing,parvez2018survey}.

 The main theoretical tool for analyzing latency in networks is queuing theory, which can go from simple $M/M/1$ systems~\cite{Nain1985analysis} to complex access mechanisms with different arrival patterns~\cite{Behroozi1992delay}.
 In particular, random access mechanisms such as ALOHA~\cite{NawareTIT2005} have been extensively studied~\cite{GeorgiadisJSAC1987}.
 One of the first additions to plain communication latency was the observation that applications like video are also sensitive to the jitter, defined as the variation in latency of the packet flow~\cite{balakrishnan1962problem}.
-Another extension is to derive bounds on the tail of the latency distributions, which can provide statistical \gls{qos} guarantees such as effective bandwidth/capacity and bounds in queue length and latency violation probability~\cite{Chang1994stability, Wu2003effectivecapacity}.
+Another extension is to derive bounds on the tail of the latency distributions, which can provide statistical \gls{qos} guarantees, such as effective bandwidth/capacity and bounds in queue length and latency violation probability~\cite{Chang1994stability, Wu2003effectivecapacity}.
 The analyses get complex when the intricate correlations in the arrival and/or the channel processes are considered~\cite{Soret2010correlated, Soret2009voice}.